Purpose of feature: managing purchase, restore and logging of subcriptions.

-Restriction 1: you can list, map and report historic tracks, as long as the including time span doesn't exceed TWO days.
-This means you can track your whole summer cruise day-by-day, but you can only present up to two days at a time.
+Restriction 1: you can list, map, chart and report historic tracks, as long as the including time span doesn't exceed TEN days.
+This means you can track your whole summer cruise day-by-day, but you can only present up to ten days at a time.

 Restriction 2: you cannot connect to and use the Sailor Logbook Website, which has extended functionality.
 This means you must do without options for: